Loans

 Eligibility Criteria:

-• Must file a FAFSA and have official EFC.
+• Student must file a FAFSA

 • Parents (natural, adoptive or legal guardians) may borrow up to the cost of education minus other aid for each dependent.